Linus Health

 sci-based product

-I also proposed adding a custom CTA section to further encourage users to contact the sales team.
+Second, it educated users through mini-descriptions about different website sections.
+I also proposed adding a custom CTA section to encourage users to contact the sales team.
+After presenting several visual variations, the Linus Health team enthusiastically approved the solution.

 Reinforced brand awarness: